 How to Dress for Court

-Formal dress is not required in the courtroom but it is polite to be neat and professional.
+Formal dress is not required in the courtroom but it is encouraged that you dress neat and professional.

 If you had to come to court directly from work, it would be worth mentioning that.
 The judge will understand.